SharinaS/Cloud-Engineering-Fundamentals/databases.md

 Support for different data or schema vs primary - no.

+In case of an infrastructure failure, Amazon RDS performs an automatic failover to a read replica (or to the standby in the case of a non-Aurora RDS), so that you can resume database operations as soon as the failover is complete.
+Since the endpoint for your DB Instance remains the same after a failover, your application can resume database operation without the need for manual administrative intervention.

 ## Aurora Backups

 Are always enabled by default.
 Backups don't impact DB performance.